-- The total PJM Regulation Requirement for the PJM RTO is determined in whole MW for the on-peak (0500 - 2359 and off-peak (0000 - 0459) periods each day. - The PJM RTO on-peak Regulation Requirement is described in Manual 12 Balance Operations, Section 4.4.3 Determining Regulation Assignment.
+The total PJM Regulation Requirement for the PJM RTO is determined in whole MW for the ramp and non-ramp periods each day.
+Further detail is described in Manual 12 - Balancing Operations, Section 4.4.3 Determining Regulation Assignment.

-PJM Actions:
+PJM Actions